Deep energy retrofit: Over-time Retrofit

-It is important to note that, for example, an overtime retrofit project could be able to stipulate the occupants' need but could perform sub-optimal technically.
+For example, an overtime retrofit project could be able to stipulate the occupants' need but could perform sub-optimal technically.
 It could also prove to be costlier.
 There is a lack of tools to execute over-time projects efficiently.

 Strategies to increase success

 Detailed planning must be inculcated from the beginning.
 It is recommended to include post-occupancy evaluation at each stage of implementation to deal with modifications required in future stages.
 Home performance should be tracked at each stage using utility bills or feedback devices.
 This helps in achieving the set-target for energy consumption.
 It must be kept in mind to implement building envelope and passive design elements before making major heating, ventilation, and air conditioning (HVAC) and technology investments.
 This will help to reduce the load parameters for heating, ventilation, and air conditioning (HVAC) design.
 The technology investments should also come later to have an innovation advantage.
 Over-time retrofits can be guided by these strategies to be successful.